julianshapiro/velocity/README.md

 - **Famo.us** is a full-fledged *mobile app framework* built around a physics engine.
 - **CSS transitions** are meant for simple interface flourishes triggered by hover states.
-- **Velocity** is a tool for injecting rich motion design into your UI.
+- **Velocity** is allows you to inject rich motion design into your UI.

 ###**Credits**

-- Thanks to <a href="https://stripe.com/blog/stripe-open-source-retreat">Stripe</a> for sponsoring Velocity's development.
+- <a href="https://stripe.com/blog/stripe-open-source-retreat">Stripe</a> sponsors Velocity's development.
-- Thanks to <a href="http://browserstack.com">BrowserStack</a> for providing testing services.
+- <a href="http://browserstack.com">BrowserStack</a> provides testing services.

 ====